iPhone users urged to update their devices immediately

 Apple, on Monday, updated its software for iPhones in response to a vulnerability that experts believe has been exploited by surveillance software, CNN reports.

-The news outlet reports that information from the University of Toronto's Citizen Lab reveals that exploitation of the software may have started in February.
+The news outlet reports that information from the University of Toronto's Citizen Lab reveals exploitation of the software may have started in February.

 The group explained that hackers were able to infiltrate a user's phone without the user clicking on any links.